finos/FDC3/docs/api/ref/Errors.md

   ResolverUnavailable = 'ResolverUnavailable',
   /** Returned if the user cancelled the resolution request, for example by closing or cancelling a resolver UI.*/ UserCancelled = 'UserCancelledResolution',
-  /** SHOULD be returned if a timeout cancels intent resolution, that required user interaction.
-Please used `ResolverUnavailable` instead for situations where a resolver UI or similar fails.*/
+  /** SHOULD be returned if a timeout cancels an intent resolution that required user interaction.
+Please use `ResolverUnavailable` instead for situations where a resolver UI or similar fails.*/
   ResolverTimeout = 'ResolverTimeout',
-  /** Returned if a specified target application is not available or new instance of it cannot be opened. */ TargetAppUnavailable = 'TargetAppUnavailable',
+  /** Returned if a specified target application is not available or a new instance of it cannot be opened. */ TargetAppUnavailable = 'TargetAppUnavailable',
   /** Returned if a specified target application instance is not available, for example because it has been closed. */ TargetInstanceUnavailable = 'TargetInstanceUnavailable',